Kenta68/simple_pico_clock/README.md

 # Description of Code
 The code uses RP2040's [internal Real Time Clock (RTC)](https://docs.micropython.org/en/latest/library/machine.RTC.html), accessed by `machine.RTC()`.
-It is not that accurate, so if you want a really accurate clock, you might want an externall RTC.
+It is not that accurate, so if you want a really accurate clock, you might want an external RTC.

 SCLpin and SDApin are used to initialize the I<sup>2</sup>C instance `I2C(1,scl=Pin(SCLpin),sda=Pin(SDApin),freq=200000)`, which is used to initialize `SSD1306_I2C()` instance.